mxr/reconciler-for-ynab/README.md

   --account-name-regex ACCOUNT_NAME_REGEX
-                        Regex to match account name (must match exactly one account) --target TARGET       Target balance to match towards for reconciliation --reconcile           Whether to actually perform the reconciliation - if not set, just shows the transcations that would be reconciled
+                        Regex to match account name (must match exactly one account) --target TARGET       Target balance to match towards for reconciliation --reconcile           Whether to actually perform the reconciliation - if not set, just shows the transcations that would be reconciled --sqlite-export-for-ynab-db SQLITE_EXPORT_FOR_YNAB_DB
-  --sqlite-export-for-ynab-db SQLITE_EXPORT_FOR_YNAB_DB
+                        Path to sqlite-export-for-ynab SQLite DB file (respects sqlite-export-for- ynab configuration) --sqlite-export-for-ynab-full-refresh
-                        Path to sqlite-export-for-ynab SQLite DB file (respects sqlite-export-for-ynab configuration) --sqlite-export-for-ynab-full-refresh
+                        Whether to do a full refresh of the YNAB data - if not set, only does an incremental refresh
-                        Whether to do a full refresh of the YNAB data - if not set, only does an incremental refresh --version             show program's version number and exit
+  --version             show program's version number and exit
 ```